11 Customer Acquisition Strategies For Your eCommerce Business

 You’ll also want to make sure your images have the same dimensions.

 Did you know that people prefer assistance when they shop?
 And, when they want help, they want it right away?
 That’s why online consumers like live chat.

-A live chat tool doesn’t just help the customer; it helps you!
-A good tool will tell you what pages your customer has been on already so you know where their head is before you even start talking with them.
-You can even save a potentially lost conversion by jumping in to support right when it seems they’ve been trying to get information on a page for a little too long.
+A live chat tool doesn’t just help the customer; it also helps you!
+For example, a good tool will tell you what pages your customer has been on already, so you know where their head is before you even start talking with them.
+More importantly, you can save a potentially lost conversion by jumping into support right when it seems they’ve been trying to get information on a page for a little too long.

 Congrats to you if you sell internationally!
 To be there for all your customers, you’ll want to have 24/7 support.
-Local phone numbers will make it easier to reach you, and they comfort the customer, knowing that they can speak in their preferred language.
+Toll-free numbers will make it easier for them to reach you irrespective of their location.
 We understand it may not be feasible to provide around-the-clock phone support.
 So, at a minimum consider email and/or chatbots.